Nepuraaa/Acc-Temp/README.md

 ## Overview

-[cite_start]"**Heat Acclimatization**" is known as an effective countermeasure against heatstroke[cite: 2]. [cite_start]However, according to a survey by the Japanese Red Cross Society, only 12% of people in Japan fully understand its meaning [cite: 2][cite_start], indicating that its importance and proper implementation methods are not widely known[cite: 2].
+"**Heat Acclimatization**" is known as an effective countermeasure against heatstroke.
+However, according to a survey by the Japanese Red Cross Society, only 12% of people in Japan fully understand its meaning , indicating that its importance and proper implementation methods are not widely known.

-[cite_start]**Acc-Temp** was developed to solve this issue[cite: 2]. [cite_start]It is a support system that accurately manages the acclimatization status of each worker based on data, facilitating the introduction of planned and safe heatstroke countermeasures[cite: 1, 2].
+**Acc-Temp** was developed to solve this issue.
+It is a support system that accurately manages the acclimatization status of each worker based on data, facilitating the introduction of planned and safe heatstroke countermeasures.

 ## Key Features

-[cite_start]This system implements the following features to support the execution and management of heat acclimatization[cite: 1]:
+This system implements the following features to support the execution and management of heat acclimatization:

 -   **1. Acclimatization Plan Management**
-    -   [cite_start]Operates the heat acclimatization management system, intended to be used with an attendance and labor system[cite: 1].
+    -   Operates the heat acclimatization management system, intended to be used with an attendance and labor system.
-    -   [cite_start]At the start of a work shift, it automatically notifies each individual of their recommended work time based on their personal acclimatization progress[cite: 1].
+    -   At the start of a work shift, it automatically notifies each individual of their recommended work time based on their personal acclimatization progress.

 -   **2. Work Restriction Settings**
-    -   [cite_start]Calculates a recommended safe work time based on an individual's heat acclimatization progress[cite: 1].
+    -   Calculates a recommended safe work time based on an individual's heat acclimatization progress.
-    -   [cite_start]It applies the "20% Rule" recommended by the U.S. Occupational Safety and Health Administration (OSHA)[cite: 1].
+    -   It applies the "20% Rule" recommended by the U.S. Occupational Safety and Health Administration (OSHA).

 -   **3. Record of Implemented Countermeasures**
-    -   [cite_start]Records that the company is properly implementing heatstroke countermeasures, which supports proof of its safety management system[cite: 1].
+    -   Records that the company is properly implementing heatstroke countermeasures, which supports proof of its safety management system.

 ## Background

--   [cite_start]**Cause of Heatstroke**: It occurs when the body accumulates heat due to an imbalance of water and salt, or a breakdown of its thermoregulation functions[cite: 2].
+-   **Cause of Heatstroke**: It occurs when the body accumulates heat due to an imbalance of water and salt, or a breakdown of its thermoregulation functions.
--   [cite_start]**Effective Countermeasure**: "Heat Acclimatization," the process of gradually getting the body used to the heat, is an effective countermeasure that can reduce the risk of heatstroke[cite: 2].
+-   **Effective Countermeasure**: "Heat Acclimatization," the process of gradually getting the body used to the heat, is an effective countermeasure that can reduce the risk of heatstroke.
--   [cite_start]**Current Situation in Japan**: Awareness of heat acclimatization is low in Japan, with only 12% of people fully understanding its meaning[cite: 2]. [cite_start]Based on this situation, this system aims to support the execution and management of heat acclimatization[cite: 2].
+-   **Current Situation in Japan**: Awareness of heat acclimatization is low in Japan, with only 12% of people fully understanding its meaning.
+Based on this situation, this system aims to support the execution and management of heat acclimatization.